 - How well does [each asset] represent specific brand attributes?

 Survey: Conducted via Survey Monkey (audience of U.S. based Mechanical Turk workers)

 We stripped away the Instacart brand so there wouldn't be biases and replaced the company name and URL with two fictional businesses.
-Through the research we learned there was a clear winner and why.

 First In-Store marketing Campaign